Chase Freedom Rise℠

 You Should Get It If...

-- You plan to join the Chase ecosystem and upgrade to premium cards later
+- You want a pathway to eventually upgrade to premium Chase cards

 You Should Skip It If...

-- You frequently travel internationally (3% foreign fee is a dealbreaker)
+- You travel internationally (3% foreign transaction fee)

 Apply Now